fredzzhang/hicodet/detections/README.md

 ## Train and test advanced variants of DETR on HICO-DET

-First build the CUDA code for `MultiScaleDeformableAttention`, as follows
+First build the CUDA operators for `MultiScaleDeformableAttention`, as follows

 ```bash
 cd h_detr/models/ops